Why Freely Give

 7/8

-What if we instead used the model most churches and missionaries use today for all Christian resources?
-Raising donations rather than charging fees.
+We should instead use the model most churches and missionaries use today for all Christian resources.
+Receiving donations rather than charging fees.

-Even if it were not feasible to give physical books for free, simply releasing them from copyright would allow free digital distribution and translation.
+Not all authors can afford to give away physical books, but simply releasing them from copyright would allow free digital distribution and translation.

 8/8